valyakin/aa-testkit/README.md

 Create an asset.
 Multiple assets creation is supported

-`assetName` - a name for the asset, asset unit hash is avaliable in `network.asset.assetName`
+`assetName` - a name for the asset; asset unit hash will be avaliable avaliable in `network.asset.assetName`

 `assetDefinition` - object containing asset definition.
 Refer to `wallet.createAsset(assetDefinition)` for example.
 Any required field of the definition can be omitted, omitted fields will be replaced with default values